tatinCode/dots/README.md

 # dots
 my dotfiles for my cofig

-This would include my configs for linux setup,
+This would include my configs for my pcs.

 ## Current Setup:
 ### PC: pop_os